hasura/graphql-engine/README.md

 ## Support & Troubleshooting

 The documentation and community will help you troubleshoot most issues.
-If you have encountered a bug or need to get in touch with us, you can contact us using one of the following channels:
+If you have encountered a bug or need to get in touch with us, feel free to contact us using one of the following channels:

 * Support & feedback: [Discord](https://discord.gg/vBPpJkS)
 * Issue & bug tracking: [GitHub issues](https://github.com/hasura/graphql-engine/issues)